ray-project/ray/doc/source/rllib/checkpointing.rst

 A checkpoint is a directory.
 It contains meta data, such as the class and the constructor arguments for creating a new instance, a pickle state file, and a human readable ``.json`` file with information about the Ray version and git commit of the checkpoint.

-You can also generate a new :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or other component instance from an existing checkpoint using the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint` method, for example if you want to deploy a previously trained :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` - without any of the other RLlib components - into production.
+You can generate a new :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` instance or other subcomponent, like an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, from an existing checkpoint using the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint` method, for example if you want to deploy a previously trained :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` - without any of the other RLlib components - into production.